tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-sql-server-rounding-methods.md

 4.15000001 should round to 4.2

 Using the 3rd argument of the round function will blindly truncate the trailing numbers, so both would be rounded to 4.1.
-This is not what we want, so we’ll need to write another function.
+This is not what we want, so we'll need to write another function.

 sql
 Create Function dbo.RoundToZero(@Val Decimal(32,16), @Digits Int)